-Save money on expensive certifications and put it towards DVDs, books, workshops, conferences, mentorships, and internships.
-This is how you become qualified– not with a piece of paper.
+Let your passion dictate your education and never be stingy with investing in your continual education and pursuit of knowledge.
+Save your money by avoiding expensive certifications and instead put it towards DVDs, books, workshops, conferences, mentorships, and internships.
+This is how you become qualified–with knowledge, not with a piece of paper.

-As Nick said in his post focus on getting certified vs. what certification to get.
-It’s a stepping-stone, nothing more.
-There mare many education paths to take for personal trainers and it’s up to you to find and follow your own.
-1000s of different systems will get your clients results.
-It’s both the best and worst part of being a trainer.
+Above all, don’t rush into something just because someone else found success in that niche or field.
+There mare many education paths to take for personal trainers, and it’s up to you to find and follow your own.You must look for every opportunity to educate yourself and develop your own system that works for you and your clients.
+Thousands of different systems and methodologies will get your clients results.
+That’s both the best and worst part of being a trainer.

 The Benefits of Personal Training Certifications

 One of my favorite things to do was always ask the instructor what outside materials they would recommend for me to better understand the concept.
 It’s one of the ways that I developed the massive reading list of the best books for personal trainers.

 So What Personal Trainer Certification Do I Recommend?

-Top Personal Trainer Certifications: Canada (comparison)
+Top Personal Trainer Certification in Canada (comparison)